Inzhenerka/docs.getdbt.tech/website/docs/best-practices/custom-generic-tests.md

 In this example:

 - The macro definition is called `test_not_empty_string.`
-- A description is provided at the macro level, explaining what the test does and any relevant notes (for example, deprecation status).
+- We've provided a description at the macro level, explaining what the test does and any relevant notes (for example, deprecation status).
 - Each argument (like `model`, `column_name`) also includes a description to clarify its purpose.

 ### Generic tests with additional arguments